mmoth-kurtis/MMotH-Fenics-UK/docs/_pages/getting_started/installation.md

     title: "biophoto"
 ---

 Currently, Docker is required to run MMotH-Vent.
 Docker is a program that creates "containers" that allows code to be run in a controlled environment using the host computer's resources.
 A switch from Docker to Singularity may be made in the future to allow the code to be executed on a computing cluster.
-To get started, follow the below steps:
+To get started, follow these steps:
   * [Install Docker](#install-docker)
   * [Clone Repository](#clone-the-mmoth-fenics-uk-repository)
   * [Load Image](#load-image)